 EAB management for cities and towns

 Ash trees are common in both rural and urban areas throughout the state, but EAB will strike cities and towns especially hard.
 It is estimated that about 14 percent of trees lining streets in urban settings are ash.
-In some neighborhoods and parks the figure reaches as high as 30 or 40 percent.
+In some neighborhoods and parks the figure reaches as high as 30 to 40 percent.

 Gather the team